Youth and Family Services

 Youth and Family Services Mission

-Oak Park Township Youth and Family Services supports programs and services that address youth through the implementation of prevention techniques, crisis intervention, restorative justice, therapeutic involvement, case management and coordination of wraparound services with other community partners and agencies.
-Youth and Family Services also advocates for programs and services which enhance the social/emotional development of youth and their families.
+Youth and Family Services provides programs and services that address youth through the implementation of mental health therapy and resources, restorative justice practices, prevention services and resources, group facilitation, trainings and education, and collaboration with other community partners and agencies on youth needs.
 Youth and Family Services is committed to promoting positive opportunities for youth and families and to helping the youth and their families access needed services.

 Youth Engagement Program